For the final project, you will build a Laravel app and a Node API on whatever interests you. Here are the requirements:

 Design and build a SQLite database with at least 3 tables having relationships (one to one, one to many, many to many, etc).
 Please include a schema similar to this one, where you specify the tables, their columns, and how columns relate.
 You can either draw this out on paper or whiteboard and take a picture of it, or use some other software.
 Please put this pic on your README.md.

 Build a server-rendered application using Laravel and the database you have built.
 This application should have:

-- At least 5 routes using both GET and POST
+- At least 4 GET routes

 - Data validation with Laravel’s Validator